Value For Money in The Three Valleys

 Courchevel 1550 - The snack bar on the main road has excellent sandwiches, panninis etc from €5

 Méribel - Rond Point, Saisonnaires pitcher of lager from €12.
 Bottle of Prosecco €22.
 BBQ food outside is decent value, restaurant service more expensive but decent quality.
-Pizzas good too.
+Pizzas are good too.

 Meribel - Evolution, the Plat du Jour at €13.50 is decent value while the Bad Boy Burger is €17.75 (but huge).